 Step 5: The stock is complete.
 Remove the largest of the bones with tongs, then strain the stock through a fine chinois, sieve or cheese cloth.
 At this point it can be used as is, or reduced further to a demi-glace for more sparing applications (think bouillon cubes).
 When finished, cool the stock in an ice bath before freezing in cubes.
 Stock cubes stored in sealed containers will keep for up to a year in the freezer.

 The best stocks are clear, full-bodied and flavorful, and deliver the liquid essence of the animals they host.
 Once you have stock on-hand, doors will begin to open.
 Add a roux of flour and butter for unbeatable homemade gravy.
 Braise a lamb shank in stock, and serve the cooking liquid as a jus.
 Sauté Arborio rice in oil and slowly add small amounts of stock for a creamy risotto.
 Mix a few cubes into chili con carne.
 Simmer stock with chicken, pasta and vegetables for chicken noodle soup.
 Or while resting a perfectly cooked piece of meat, consider making a pan sauce – an à la minute preparation worthy of a story in its own right.
+Treat yourself to a delicious cooked food and try your luck on the website of the Austrian quiz online casino österreich.

 Nathan Krishnamurthy is a trained chef, writer and food enthusiast – follow him on twitter @nathankrish